Intel-bigdata/SSM/docs/client-user-guide.md

   Uncache a file
 * void **applyStoragePolicy**(**String** filePath, **String** policyName) **throws** IOException;

-  Set the storage policy on the file and enforce the same.
+  Set and enforce the storage policy on the file.

 SmartClient API
 ------------